MitchellPrice/setport/README.md

 Setport will listen on a psuedo-socket on a given port.
 A port number can be given or defaulted.
 It can auto-detect the environment's language for English or Spanish.

+Collaboration with Mitchell Price

+-default PORT and BAR environment variables were changed to 3114 and 3116 respectively

+-Tests updated to accommodate the above changes